 Our drama program is dedicated to giving students the artistic and intellectual know-how for effectively communicating with others – on and off the stage.

 Exploring various creative techniques that reinforce observation and listening skills are central to our drama program.
 We also offer students a full range of movement instruction to help them develop control over their bodies, and to help them realize how movement along can covey the essence of a character, setting or emotion.
 Together, these approaches teach students to successfully communicate their thoughts and ideas.

 "All the world’s a stage.
 And all the men and women merely players." — William Shakespeare’s As You Like It, Act II, Scene 7

-Students may also choose from two elective courses, Theatre and Advanced Theatre.
-The focus of these courses are to develop acting technique through improvisations, stage movement and scene study.
-Modern dramatic literature is introduced, as well as theater criticism.
-Students perform individually and in small groups.
+Students may also choose from two elective courses: Theatre and Advanced Theatre.
+The focus of these courses is to develop acting technique through improvisations, stage movement and scene study.
+Modern dramatic literature and theater criticism is also introduced, and students perform individually and in small groups.